-Step 4: Enter specific information pertaining to the opening within the direct dire details tab of the order.
-Fields such as salary range, reasons for the open position, additional skills, etc, can be added in.
+Enter specific information pertaining to the opening within the Direct Hire Details tab of the order.
+Fields such as salary range, reasons for the open position, additional skills, etc. can be added.
 Once the details form is completed users may start searching for potential candidates.

-Step 7: Once you have assigned an employee to a direct hire order navigate to the individual assignment record to verify the start date and fee to ensure Invoicing is processed accurately.
+You can assign an individual to a Direct Hire Order the same way you make assignments for any other order type (check out Assignments Part 1: The Basics).
+Once you have assigned an employee to a direct hire order navigate to the individual assignment record to verify the start date and fee to ensure invoicing is processed accurately.

 For example, suppose the customer agrees to pay $4,500 the first week, and $500 the second week.
 Select the + icon, enter the additional placement fee and click to save.

-Step 10: The one-time adjustment will display as a "DHFee" within the adjustments tab of the detailed timecard.
+The one-time adjustment will display as a "DHFee" within the adjustments tab of the detailed time card.
 Remember that users must have the start date on the fee occurring during the current weekend bill date in order to see the placement fee.

 Once the invoice run is complete, navigate to the invoice created to view the Direct Hire Fee as shown.